pvl-ao/bootstrap-intro-section-with-dropdown-navigation/README.md

 This repository does not contain node_modules.
-To download node modules - run the command inside parenthesis (npm i bootstrap@5.2.0-beta1) in your terminal.
+To download node modules - run the command inside the parenthesis (npm i bootstrap@5.2.0-beta1) in your terminal.

 # Frontend Mentor - Intro section with dropdown navigation solution